Jack Curley: Professional Wrestling Promoter

 On April 26, 1907, Curley promoted his first major wrestling bout between Frank Gotch and Fred Beell.
-The following year, Gotch defeated strongman Georg Hackenschmidt for the World Heavyweight Title, and pro wrestling subsequently exploded as the nation's most popular sport.
+The following year, Gotch defeated strongman Georg Hackenschmidt for the World Heavyweight Title, and pro wrestling subsequently exploded as one of the nation's most popular sports.
 As a result, Curley became the manager for "Doc" Benjamin Roller, one of the era's premier grapplers; and in 1909, he was named the athletic director for the Alaska–Yukon–Pacific Exposition in Seattle, where he emerged victorious in a promotional war against Joe Carroll.
-After brokering the legendary July 4, 1910 boxing match between Jack Johnson and Jim Jeffries, he then set up a series of wrestling cards in Europe, matching Dr. Roller against India's Great Gama and Poland's Stanislaus Zbyszko.
+After brokering the legendary July 4, 1910, boxing match between Jack Johnson and Jim Jeffries, he then set up a series of wrestling cards in Europe, matching Dr. Roller against India's Great Gama and Poland's Stanislaus Zbyszko.
 While in Europe, Curley engaged in feverous negotiations with George Hackenschmidt in an effort to coerce the former champion to return to the U.S. for a big-time rematch against Frank Gotch.
 Billed as "the Match of the Century," the bout was promoted as the biggest wrestling event ever seen up to that point.
 Unbeknownst to the public, Hackenschmidt had suffered a debilitating leg injury in a sparring match with Dr. Roller just days before the event was scheduled to occur.
 However, Curley hid the information from the fans; and through a marketing campaign, he drew 35,000 fans to Chicago's Comiskey Park on September 4, 1911 (setting an attendance record that stood for the next 23 years), while Gotch easily dispatched Hackenschmidt in two straight falls to retain the title.